 Ion Exchange Chromatography Services

-Biopharmaceutical and Medical Device industries rely on the GL Technologies team of experts to ensure FDA cGMP compliance, product efficacy, lot repeatability, safety of patients, utilities and manufacturing equipment repeatability, and safety of personnel.
-We provide full-service HPLC Calibration and HPLC certification for our clients of all sizes throughout the state of California.
+Biopharmaceutical and related organizations rely on the GL Technologies team of experts to ensure FDA cGMP compliance, product efficacy, lot repeatability, safety of patients, utilities and manufacturing equipment repeatability, and safety of personnel.
+We provide full-service ion exchange chromatography and HPLC certification for our clients of all sizes throughout the state of California.
+The team at GL Technologies fully understands the value of ion exchange chromatography, including its mechanism of action, types of stationary phases, and applications in research and development.

 To speak with the experts about your Ion Exchange HPLC Calibration needs, please fill out our online form or give us a call!

 Ion exchange chromatography relies on the interaction between charged analytes and oppositely charged stationary phases.
-The stationary phase can be an anion exchanger, which binds positively charged analytes, or a cation exchanger, which binds negatively charged analytes.
+The stationary phase can be an an ion exchanger, which binds positively charged analytes, or a cation exchanger, which binds negatively charged analytes.

 The binding strength between the analyte and the stationary phase is determined by the charge density, size, and shape of the analyte, as well as the charge density, type, and size of the stationary phase.
 The pH, salt concentration, and buffer composition of the mobile phase also play important roles in modulating the binding interactions.